Bi-Lagrangian structures and Teichm\"uller theory

-Let $S$ be a closed oriented surface and let $\pi$ denote its fundamental group as in the rest of the section.
-A representation $\rho \colon \pi \to \PSL_2(\C)$ is called Fuchsian (resp. quasi-Fuchsian) if $\rho$ is injective and its image $\Gamma = \rho(\pi) \subset \PSL_2(\C)$ is a Fuchsian (resp. quasi-Fuchsian) group of the first kind.
-The \emph{deformation space of Fuchsian} (resp. \emph{quasi-Fuchsian}) structures denoted $\FS$ (resp. $\QFS$) is the subset of the character variety $\mathcal{X}(\pi, \PSL_2(\C))$ whose points are the equivalence classes of Fuchsian (resp. quasi-Fuchsian) representations.
-It is a remarkable fact that $\QFS$ is an open subset of the character variety\footnote{This fact is essentially due to Bers' simultaneous uniformization theorem discussed in the next paragraph.
+Let $S$ be a closed oriented surface with fundamental group $\pi$.
+A representation $\rho \colon \pi \to \PSL_2(\C)$ is called [quasi-]Fuchsian if $\rho$ is injective and its image $\Gamma = \rho(\pi) \subset \PSL_2(\C)$ is a [quasi-]Fuchsian group of the first kind.
+The \emph{deformation space of [quasi-]Fuchsian} structures denoted $\FS$ [$\QFS$] is the corresponding subset of the character variety $\mathcal{X}(\pi, \PSL_2(\C))$.
+Remarkably, $\QFS$ is an open subset of the character variety\footnote{This fact is essentially due to Bers' simultaneous uniformization theorem discussed in the next paragraph.
 It is moreover true that $\QFS$ is the interior of the subset $\mathcal{AH}(S) \subset \mathcal{X}(\pi, \PSL_2(\C))$ of equivalence classes of discrete and faithful representations.
 This theorem is due to the work of Ahlfors, Bers, Maskit, Kra, Marden, Thurston and Sullivan \cite{MR0115006, MR0167618, MR910353, MR0306485, MR0349992, MR806415}.
-Let us refer to \cite[Chapter 7]{MR2096234} for an exposition of their theory, which holds more generally for geometrically finite representations.
-The positive answer to the Bers-Sullivan-Thurston ``density conjecture'' \cite{MR3001608, MR2821565} shows that furthermore, $\mathcal{AH}(S)$ is the closure of $\QFS$ in the character variety.}, moreover it lies in the smooth locus.
+We refer to \cite[Chapter 7]{MR2096234} for an exposition of this theory, which holds more generally for geometrically finite representations.
+The positive answer to the Bers-Sullivan-Thurston \emph{density conjecture} \cite{MR3001608, MR2821565} shows that furthermore, $\mathcal{AH}(S)$ is the closure of $\QFS$ in the character variety.}, and lies in the smooth locus.